lc-cbot/workshop-austin/README.md

     serialize_files: false
   file_path: YOUR_FILE_PATH\\small_sample-1.jsonl
 ```
-13. Change the ```YOUR_OID``` field to the OID you saved in step 8
+15. Change the ```YOUR_OID``` field to the OID you saved in step 8

-14. Change the ```YOUR_INSTALL_KEY``` field to the installation key you saved in step 6
+16. Change the ```YOUR_INSTALL_KEY``` field to the installation key you saved in step 6

-15. Change the ```YOUR_FILE_PATH``` field to point to the ```small_sample-1.jsonl``` file you extracted in the [Resources to Download](#resources-to-download) section
+17. Change the ```YOUR_FILE_PATH``` field to point to the ```small_sample-1.jsonl``` file you extracted in the [Resources to Download](#resources-to-download) section
+> [!IMPORTANT]
+> If you are on a Windows system, ensure you use double backspaces when putting in the file path
+> Example: ```C:\\Users\\cbot\\Downloads\\workshop_files\\small_sample-1.jsonl```

-16. Switch back to your web browser where you were creating the external adapter within LimaCharlie
+18. Switch back to your web browser where you were creating the external adapter within LimaCharlie

-16. Copy and paste the entire configuratin into the "External Adapter Definition" area in your web browser and then click "Create"
+19. Copy and paste the entire configuratin into the "External Adapter Definition" area in your web browser and then click "Create"

-17. Copy the GUID into your text editor.
+20. Copy the GUID into your text editor.
 You will use this to configure the adapter you downloaded in the [Resources to Download](#resources-to-download) section
+> [!NOTE]
+> If you do not see the GUID field on your screen, make sure you're using the Modern Theme

-18. Open a command prompt on your system and change to the directory where you extracted the archive to
+21. Open a command prompt on your system and change to the directory where you extracted the archive to

-19. Execute the adapter setting the type as ```cloud```, then pass the parameter ```conf_guid``` and paste in the GUID value from the External Adapter configuration we created in step 17 along with the ```oid``` parameter and OID from step 8.
+22. Execute the adapter setting the type as ```cloud```, then pass the parameter ```conf_guid``` and paste in the GUID value from the External Adapter configuration we created in step 17 along with the ```oid``` parameter and OID from step 8.
 The output should look like the following.
-If you do not see the "BLAHBLAH" line, then check your file_path and make sure it points to correct file and location
+If you do not see the "opening file: PATH/small_sample-1.jsonl" line, then check your file_path and make sure it points to correct file and location
+  * Example command:
+    ```
+    lc_adapter.exe cloud conf_guid=2cb02e19-2e21-4584-8313-49202147d6e9 oid=9d4817ea-9369-4b8b-a109-5101fe75a1b1
+    ```

-20. Switch back to your web browser.
+23. Switch back to your web browser.
 On the side menu, click "Sensors" if it's not already open and then select the sensor you created by clicking on the sensor with your hostname.
 If you cannot find the sensor you created, wait a minute and refresh the page.
 Verify your sensor shows as online

+24. Change to the default theme by clicking the "Go Back to Default Theme" button at the top of the screen

-21. On the sidebar, click on "Query Console"
+25. On the sidebar, click on "Query Console"

-22. Enter the following query and then click "Submit"
+26. Enter the following query and then click "Submit"
 ```
 -2h | * | NETWORK_CONNECTIONS | event/NETWORK_ACTIVITY/?/SOURCE/IP_ADDRESS is public address
 ```

-23. Verify data is returned.
-The results show the logs you ingested in step 19.
+27. Verify data is returned.
+The results show the logs you ingested in the previous steps.
 If you do not see logs after a few minutes, feel free to ask your moderator for assistance.

 :tada: Lab 1 is now complete!